 Evan Longoria for the Rays (49.8) and Giancarlo Stanton for the Marlins (35.5).
 Stanton's is the lowest WAR for any best franchise player, Longoria's second-lowest.
 Every other team has at least one player who accumulated 50+ WAR for them.

 3. Which player in baseball history accumulated the most WAR for one team?

 Walter Johnson of the Washington Senators/Minnesota Twins franchise with 164.3.
 Second is Willie Mays with the NY/SF Giants with 154.8.
 No one else is above 150.

-4. Which player has the most overall WAR but didn't make the top 5 for any one team?
+4. Which player has the most overall WAR without making the top 5 for any one team?